Last Updated on October 14, 2024 by Aaron von Frank

 Websites:

-I really like to understand what’s happening to my girls when they are sick, how the illness will progress and what to expect as they get better.
-I also like to have an idea of general treatment protocol.
+With Susan The Tyrant’s biology and research background, she really likes to understand what’s happening to her ducks when they are sick, how the illness will progress, what treatment protocols are available, and what to expect as the ducks get better.

 The internet is a great place to find tons of info, but sometimes what you find are halfway educated guesses and the suggested treatments are often not supported by veterinary science.
-We have too much invested in our small flock (emotionally and otherwise) to throw darts, so we prefer information from our avian vet and/or veterinary textbooks.
+In addition to discussions with our own avian vet, she likes to get information straight from our avian vet and/or veterinary textbooks.

-1. Backyard Poultry Surgery & Medicine: A wonderful textbook written for small animal vets, but has proven very useful for us in understanding illnesses in our own flock.
-Highly recommend. kindle edition
+- Backyard Poultry Surgery & Medicine.
+A wonderful textbook written for small animal vets, but has proven very useful for us in understanding illnesses in our own flock.
+Highly recommend.

 We hope you found this duck health guide helpful!
 If you have any questions about your feathered family members, please ask them in the comments section below!

-If this article was helpful, please consider sharing it on Pinterest using the images below!
+If this article was helpful, please consider sharing it on Pinterest using the image below!

 Quack on with these helpful articles: